Terrydaktal/UnityZombies/README.md

 created more space in the house, removed some objects
 removed mesh renderer from window quad
 replaced object message system using direct variable accesses, reduced code clutter
-fix barrier animation repeating
+fixed barrier animation repeating
-fix barrier board not coming back
+fixed barrier board not coming back
 added delay to rebuilding barrier
 added souds to rebuilding the barrier with correct rolloffs and 3D spatial blend
 separated ACR aim and sway animations to camera and gun to allow for both animations at the same time, adds realistic sway when ADS
 fixed ACR raycast, made child of gun
 fixed ACR shooting whilst reloading logic error
 adjusted lighting and effects
+configured g18 prefab
 ![Screenshot](images/img17.jpg)
 ![Screenshot](images/img18.jpg)